drhsqlite/fossil-mirror/www/gitusers.md

 Fossil does not require tag and branch names to be unique.
 It is common, for example, to put a "`release`" tag on every release for a Fossil-hosted project.
-This does not create a conflict in Fossil, since Fossil resolves such conflicts in a predictable way: the newest match wins.
+This does not create a conflict in Fossil, since Fossil resolves the ambiguity in a predictable way: the newest match wins.
 Therefore, “`fossil up release`” always gets you the current release in a project that uses this tagging convention.

-[The `fossil git export` command][fge] squashes repeated tags down to a single instance to avoid confusing Git, exporting only the newest tag.
+[The `fossil git export` command][fge] squashes repeated tags down to a single instance to avoid confusing Git, exporting only the newest tag, emulating Fossil’s own ambiguity resolution rule as best it can within Git’s limitations.

 [fge]:  /help?cmd=git
 [gcrf]: https://git-scm.com/docs/git-check-ref-format